asciimoth/3a/README.md

 - [py3a](https://github.com/DomesticMoth/py3a) - Python library for work with 3a format
 - [go3a](https://github.com/DomesticMoth/go3a) - Golang library for work with 3a format
 - [aaa](https://github.com/DomesticMoth/aaa) - Tui tool for 3a files rendering written with pure rust
+- [convert3a](https://github.com/DomesticMoth/convert3a) - Tool for convert 3a animations to media formats